golemfactory/golem-docs/src/pages/docs/templates/guide-template.md

 # Introduction to Golem Network Guides

 Golem articles are classified as Examples, Tutorials, and Guides.
-Sometimes it is difficult to tell the clear border, as the content depends on the author's style.
+Sometimes it is difficult to tell the type, as the content depends on the author's style.

 As with every classification, it should be treated more as a guideline.